triggermesh/docs/docs/targets/confluent.md

 # Event Target for Confluent

+!!! tip "Deprecated"
+    The Confluent Target is deprecated and replaced by the [KafkaTarget](kafka.md).

 This event Target receives [CloudEvents][ce] and forwards the event to a Confluent Kafka cluster.

 ## Prerequisite(s)